awsdocs/amazon-kendra-developer-guide/doc_source/data-source-dropbox.md

 **In Dropbox, make sure you have:**
 + Created a Dropbox Advanced account and set up an admin user\.
-+ Created a Dropbox app with a unique **App name**, activated **Scoped Access**, and **Full Dropbox** permissions\.
++ Created a Dropbox app with a unique **App name**, activated **Scoped Access**\.
+See [Dropbox documentation on creating an app](https://www.dropbox.com/developers/reference/getting-started#app%20console)\.
-+ Set up basic authentication credentials that include an app name, an app key, an app secret, and an access token using your admin user\.
-+ Generated and copied a temporary Oauth 2\.0 access token for your Dropbox app\.
-This token is temporary and expires after 4 hours\.
-**Note**
-It is recommended that you create a Dropbox refresh access token that never expires, rather that relying on a one\-time access token that expires after 4 hours\.
-A refresh access token is permanent and never expires so that you can continue to sync your data source in the future\.
-+ **Recommended:** Configured a Dropbox permanent refresh token that never expires to allow Amazon Kendra to continue to sync your data source without any disruptions\.
-+ Added the following Oauth scopes and read permissions:
++ Activated **Full Dropbox** permissions on the Dropbox console and added the following permissions:
   + files\.content\.read
   + files\.metadata\.read
   + sharing\.read
   + file\_requests\.read
   + groups\.read
   + team\_info\.read
   + team\_data\.content\.read
++ Noted your Dropbox app key, Dropbox app secret, and Dropbox access token for basic authentication credentials\.
++ Generated and copied a temporary Oauth 2\.0 access token for your Dropbox app\.
+This token is temporary and expires after 4 hours\.
+See [Dropbox documentation on OAuth authentication](https://developers.dropbox.com/oauth-guide)\.
+**Note**
+It is recommended that you create a Dropbox refresh access token that never expires, rather that relying on a one\-time access token that expires after 4 hours\.
+A refresh access token is permanent and never expires so that you can continue to sync your data source in the future\.
++ **Recommended:** Configured a Dropbox permanent refresh token that never expires to allow Amazon Kendra to continue to sync your data source without any disruptions\.
+See [Dropbox documentation on refresh tokens](https://developers.dropbox.com/oauth-guide)\.
++ Checked each document is unique in Dropbox and across other data sources you plan to use for the same index\.
+Each data source that you want to use for an index must not contain the same document across the data sources\.
+Document IDs are global to an index and must be unique per index\.

 **In your AWS account, make sure you have:**
-+ Created an Amazon Kendra index and, if using the API, noted the index id\.
++ [Created an Amazon Kendra index](https://docs.aws.amazon.com/kendra/latest/dg/create-index.html) and, if using the API, noted the index ID\.
-+ Created an IAM role for your data source and, if using the API, noted the ARN of the IAM role\.
++ [Created an IAM role](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html#iam-roles-ds) for your data source and, if using the API, noted the ARN of the IAM role\.
 + Stored your Dropbox authentication credentials in an AWS Secrets Manager secret and, if using the API, noted the ARN of the secret\.
 **Note**
 Be sure to regularly refresh or rotate your credentials and secret\.
 Provide only the necessary access level for your own security\.
+Re\-using credentials and secrets across data sources, and connector versions v1\.0 and v2\.0 \(where applicable\), is not recommended\.

 If you don’t have an existing IAM role or secret, you can use the console to create a new IAM role and Secrets Manager secret when you connect your Dropbox data source to Amazon Kendra\.
-If you are using the API, you must provide the ARN of an existing IAM role and Secrets Manager secret, and an index id\.
+If you are using the API, you must provide the ARN of an existing IAM role and Secrets Manager secret, and an index ID\.

 ## Connection instructions<a name="data-source-procedure-dropbox"></a>

-To connect Amazon Kendra to your Dropbox data source you must provide details of your Dropbox credentials so that Amazon Kendra can access your data\.
+To connect Amazon Kendra to your Dropbox data source, you must provide the necessary details of your Dropbox data source so that Amazon Kendra can access your data\.
 If you have not yet configured Dropbox for Amazon Kendra see [Prerequisites](#prerequisites-dropbox)\.

 ### <a name="dropbox-adding-procedure"></a>